cianoflynn/dotfiles/README.md

-# Cian's Dotfiles & Management Process
+# Cian's Dotfiles & Their Management
 ### Steps:

 1. *Initialise* a bare git repository for the dot files inside the **.config directory**.